Djongov/ARM-templates/README.md

 - Public static IP for the VM so you can remotely connect ot it<br>
 - ILB ASE V2 (appserviceenvironment.net)<br>
 - Private DNS Zone covering the asename.appserviceenvironment.net domain<br>
-- Create a Virtual network link in the Private DNS Zone to the VNET<br>
+- Virtual network link in the Private DNS Zone to the VNET<br>
-- Create two A records in that zone.
+- Two A records in that zone.
 One wildcard (*) pointing to the ILB Address and another wildcard for the scm (in the format of *.scm), again pointing to the ILB Address<br>

 What you need to do after this deployment is basically just start using the ASE:<br>